thegeeklab/hugo-geekdoc/exampleSite/content/en/usage/configuration.md

   geekdocRepo = "https://github.com/thegeeklab/hugo"

   # (Optional, default none) Enable 'Edit page' links.
 Requires 'GeekdocRepo' param
-  # and path must point to 'content' directory of repo.
+  # and the path must point to the parent directory of the 'content' folder.
   # You can also specify this parameter per page in front matter.
-  geekdocEditPath = "edit/main/exampleSite/content"
+  geekdocEditPath = "edit/main/exampleSite"

   # (Optional, default true) Enables search function with flexsearch.
   # Index is built on the fly and might slow down your website.